csc7/PP5_CI_GDEC/README.md

 - ### **Product details ((with product administration for the site owner)**

-It can accessed by cliking on a specific product; it provides detailed information about it, including the price, short description and resolutions available if applicable.
+It can be accessed by clicking on a specific product; it provides detailed information about it, including the price, short description and resolutions available if applicable.
 It also gives the site owner the option to edit it.

 *User Stories Addressed by this Feature: 1; 2; 13; 14; 20; 21; 30 and 33.*